• Home

 IELTS Band Score is a measure mostly used to measure your proficiency in languages, such as English.

 In other words, it’s the assessment of English language skills relative to band scores.
-And these band scores range from 0 to 9 with each value corresponding to a level of English language competence.
+These band scores range from 0 to 9 with each value corresponding to a level of English language competence.

 The band score you get in IELTS covers speaking, reading, writing, and listening.
 The band scores are rounded up to the nearest half or whole band score.
 For example, if you get a 6.5 in reading, 5 in writing, 7 in speaking, and 6.5 in listening, the average IELTS score would be 6.25.